l0r3zz/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 ![][incident-response-team]

-ICS provided a structure for coordinating complex responses.
+ICS provides a structure for coordinating complex responses.
 For IT incident management we modify them a little to reflect a structure more relevant to SRE teams:

 | Role | Primary Responsibility | Why It Matters |
 |------|----------------------|----------------|